shinux/PyTime/README.rst

 PyTime is a easy-use Python module which aims to operate date/time/datetime by string.

-PyTime allows you using nonregular string to generate and calculate datetime at most situation.
+PyTime allows you using nonregular datetime string to generate and calculate datetime at most situation.

 It Also provides you some simple useful methods for getting datetime you want.